lerna-ai/lerna-sdk/USAGE.md

 ### Declaring the Lerna SDK instance

 Use the following line to declare the Lerna instance.
 This declaration should be added in the class that needs to interact with the Library.
-For example, for a single activity apps, you can add it on top of your main activity class.
+For example, for single activity apps, you can add it on top of your main activity class.

 ```bash
 private lateinit var lerna: Lerna